Bankruptcy stay for Nord Stream 2 pipeline firm extended - NewsBreak

 Bankruptcy stay for Nord Stream 2 pipeline firm extended

-A Swiss court has granted the operating company for the never-opened Nord Stream 2 pipeline, which was built to bring Russian gas to Germany but put on ice shortly before Russia invaded Ukraine , a four-month extension to its “stay of bankruptcy.”
+BERLIN — (AP) — A Swiss court has granted the operating company for the never-opened Nord Stream 2 pipeline, which was built to bring Russian gas to Germany but put on ice shortly before Russia invaded Ukraine, a four-month extension to its “stay of bankruptcy.”

 The stay for Nord Stream 2 AG was extended from Sept.
 10 through Jan.
 10 by a regional court in Zug canton (state), according to a notice published Thursday in the Swiss Official Gazette of Commerce.
 The company, a subsidiary of Russia's Gazprom, is based in Zug.